MKTony-RM/MKTony/README.md

 ## 👋 About Me

-I'm an **Electronics Engineer** passionate about bridging the world of hardware and software.
+I'm an **Electronics Engineer Student** passionate about bridging the world of hardware and software.
 Currently I'm:

 - 🎓 Deepening my knowledge of **Computer Science** (algorithms, data structures and programming fundamentals).
 - ⚡ Continuously **preparing and specializing further in Electronics** (circuits, industrial control and automation).